Barca title bid hit by shock loss at Valladolid

 Martino brought Alexis Sanchez on for Fabregas and later switched to what was effectively a two-man defence of Javier Mascherano and Sergio Busquets but Valladolid held firm and came close to another goal on the breakaway late on.

-Barca's latest setback followed last month's defeats at home to Valencia and away at Real Sociedad and will give Manchester City hope they can overturn a 2-0 deficit in Wednesday's Champions League last 16, second leg at the Nou Camp.
+Barca's latest setback followed last month's defeats at home to Valencia and at Real Sociedad and will give Manchester City hope they can overturn a 2-0 deficit at the Nou Camp.

 "We cannot draw any positive conclusions, we just have to try and improve before Wednesday," Barca playmaker Xavi told reporters.